-The model-checking problem we consider is the following.
-Given a program P described as a product of finite-state transition systems P_i and a temporal logic formula f, check that all infinite computations of P satisfy f.
+The model-checking problem we consider is the following2.
+Given a program P described as the concurrent execution of finite-state transition systems P_i and a temporal logic formula f, check that all infinite computations of P satisfy f.
 To solve this problem, we use the following steps:

 - 1. Build the finite-automaton on infinite words for the negation of the formula f (one uses the negation of the formula as this yields a more efficient algorithm).
-The resulting automaton is $A{\neg f}$. - 2.
-Take the product of the program $P = \prod P_i$ and the automaton $A{\neg f}$. - 3.
-Check if the product automaton is non-empty.
+The resulting automaton is $A{\neg f}$.
+(Negating the formula f is simply done by prefixing it with the negation operator.) - 2.
+Compute the global behavior of the program P. This is done by computing a form of product $\prod P_i$ of the transition systems P_i . - 3.
+Take the product of the program P and of the automaton $A{\neg f}$. - 4.
+Check if this product automaton is non-empty.

-The approach we have just outlined has one major advantage over other model-checking approaches: it does not build the entire state graph for the program (the product of the P_i) before checking that it satisfies the temporal property f.
-Indeed, the product $\prod P_i \times A{\neg f}$ can be computed in one pass.
+The approach we have just outlined can be implemented in such a way that it has a major efficiency edge over other model-checking approaches.
+The idea is to compute the product P of the processes P_i and the product of P with $A{\neg f}$ in the same step.
 This can lead to more efficiency for various reasons.
 In the first place, the product of P and $A{\neg f}$ only accepts sequences that do not satisfy the requirement.
 One expects few of these (none if the program is correct).
 It is thus possible that the product of P and $A{\neg f}$ will have fewer reachable states than P. Furthermore, when building $P \times A{\neg f}$, it is not necessary to store the whole state-graph.
-It is sufficient to keep just enough information for checking that condition 3 above is satisfied.
+It is sufficient to keep just enough information for checking that condition 4 above is satisfied.
 This is exactly what the algorithms we present in Section 3 will do.
-The advantages of reducing model checking to a reachability problem are also investigated in [JJ89], but only for pure safety properties.
+The advantages of reducing model checking to a reachability problem are also investigated in [12], but only for pure safety properties.
 In that case, it is sufficient to check that some states are simply reachable and the algorithms we develop in this paper are not needed.